hellbellies/kayday-obsidian/README.md

 -   `days` (text) - the days the task should be displayed, e.g. `Mon, Tue, Fri`
 -   `hours` (text) - the hours the task should be displayed, e.g. `8, 10` will only display the task between 08:00-08:59 and 10:00-10:59

+All properties are optional or can be left empty.

-To show the Kayday Todo List click the leaf icon in the left sidebar.
+To show the Kayday Todo List either

+-   click the leaf icon in the left sidebar.
+-   CMD+P (or CTRL+P on Windows / Linux) to show the command palette and run `Kayday: open`

+To complete (uncomplete) a task click on the Icon next to the task's title.